 To retrieve materials from our collections you may need to search using terms that are now considered culturally inappropriate, such as the term Aborigine as discussed below.
 Keep in mind that when using older material you should critically analyse the content, which might present culturally dominant perspectives that include distortions and stereotypes about Indigenous Australian cultures.

-The term Aborigine is now considered inappropriate and offensive.
+The term Aborigine is considered outdated and Aboriginal peoples is the preferred term.

 Indigenous Australian is a broader term for both Aboriginal Australians and Torres Strait Islanders, however it can be considered to have colonial overtones.

 Searching using the terms Aboriginal or Aborigine will also return results for Indigenous groups outside Australia e.g. the First Nation people of Canada are sometimes referred to as Aboriginal Canadians.

 The term Indigenous Melanesian is a broader term for Torres Strait Islanders and also refers to cultures form the Pacific region, e.g. Papua New Guinea.